 1 construction worker dies in bridge collapse in Missouri

 KEARNEY, Mo.
-(AP) — One construction worker died and two others were injured Wednesday when a bridge under construction in northwest Missouri collapsed, officials said.
+(AP) — A 22-year-old construction worker from California, Missouri, died when a bridge collapsed in northwest Missouri, officials said Thursday.

-Workers were pouring concrete for the deck of the bridge when it fell, Clay County officials said.

-The bridge, which was replacing an older bridge, spanned Carroll Creek in a rural area near Kearney, about 27 miles (43.45 kilometers) northeast of Kansas City.
+The bridge was under construction when it fell on Wednesday in a rural area near Kearney, about 27 miles (43 kilometers) northeast of Kansas City.

-The other two workers sustained minor injuries and were able to free themselves from the rubble, Clay County Sheriff’s spokeswoman Sarah Boyd said.
+Clay County sheriff’s officials initially said two other construction workers were injured but later Wednesday said a third construction worker was on the bridge.
+The three workers were able to extricate themselves and suffered minor injuries, sheriff’s officials said in a news release.

+Workers were pouring concrete for the deck of the bridge when it fell.

+The four workers were employed by contractors who were replacing a bridge over a creek.
+Ernst worked for Lehman Construction in California, Missouri.

+The old bridge was closed in 2016 and construction on the two-lane bridge began in late May 2021, with plans to open early next year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.